hirosystems/chainhook/docs/faq.md

 #### **Can I use chainhook for chain-indexing?**

-Chainhooks can easily extract the information they need to build (or rebuild) databases for their front end.
+Chainhook can easily extract the information needed to build (or rebuild) databases for a front end.

 #### **Can I use chainhook with distributed nodes?**